-Has your practitioner performed a stool test on you, looking for parasitic, fungal or bacterial infections, which has come back negative, yet you still suffer from any of the following symptoms?
+Has your practitioner performed a stool test on you with parasite testing, or looking for fungal or bacterial infections, which have come back negative, yet you still suffer from any of the following symptoms?

 - Mental fog/memory loss